Ultralight-Elements/slush-ultralight/README.md

 ## License

-MIT License © 2014, The Ultralight-Element authors based on the slush-elements, Copyright (c) 2014, Beto Muniz
+MIT License © 2014, The Ultralight-Element authors, based on the slush-elements, Copyright (c) 2014, Beto Muniz